siddhantkushwaha/Inverted-Index-Trie/README.md

 ### How to run

-clone and open terminal in repository create a virtual environment in *python3.6*
+clone and open terminal in repository,

+create a virtual environment in *python3.6*

     python3 -m venv venv